What We Do › Volunteering

 How can I get involved?

-We welcome all kinds of different people to support us deliver our services.
 Here is some information about the roles we have available.
 Depending on your skills, knowledge and interests, you can volunteer in roles including:

 • Community Engagement volunteer – take part in projects we hold in local communities.
-This can include facilitating workshops with locals; keeping a written record of conversations to shape the project; or welcoming and orienting people in workshops
+This can include facilitating workshops with locals; keeping a written record of conversations to shape the project; or welcoming and orienting people in workshops – click here to read more about the role

 • Education volunteer – bring your energy into our school and youth workshops to introduce children and young people to town planning and support them having their views heard